Catherine Grenville1

 Elizabeth Grenville

-Elizabeth Grenville was the daughter of Sir Richard Grenville, 2nd Earl Temple and Anne Chambers.
-She died on 14 July 1742, young.
+Elizabeth Grenville was born on 1 September 1738.1 She was the daughter of Richard Grenville-Temple, 2nd Earl Temple and Anne Chambers.1 She died on 14 July 1742 at age 3, young.1

 M, #12509, b.
 20 March 1776, d.
 17 January 1839

-Sir Richard Temple-Nugent-Brydges-Chandos-Grenville, 1st Duke of Buckingham and Chandos was born on 20 March 1776 at London, England.1 He was the son of Sir George Nugent-Temple-Grenville, 1st Marquess of Buckingham and Mary Elizabeth Nugent, Baroness Nugent of Carlanstown.1 He married Lady Anne Elizabeth Brydes, daughter of Sir James Brydges, 3rd Duke of Chandos and Anne Eliza Gamon, on 16 April 1796 at Westmorland Chapel, Marylebone, London, England.1 He died on 17 January 1839 at age 62 at Stowe, Buckinghamshire, England.2 He was buried on 25 January 1839 at Wotton, Underwood, Buckinghamshire, England.2 His will was probated in May 1839.2
+Richard Temple-Nugent-Brydges-Chandos-Grenville, 1st Duke of Buckingham and Chandos was born on 20 March 1776 at London, EnglandG.1 He was the son of George Nugent-Temple-Grenville, 1st Marquess of Buckingham and Mary Elizabeth Nugent, Baroness Nugent of Carlanstown.1 He married Lady Anne Elizabeth Brydes, daughter of James Brydges, 3rd Duke of Chandos and Anne Eliza Gamon, on 16 April 1796 at Westmorland Chapel, Marylebone, London, EnglandG.1 He died on 17 January 1839 at age 62 at Stowe, Buckinghamshire, EnglandG.3 He was buried on 25 January 1839 at Wotton, Underwood, Buckinghamshire, EnglandG.3 His will was proven (by probate) in May 1839.3

-Child of Sir Richard Temple-Nugent-Brydges-Chandos-Grenville, 1st Duke of Buckingham and Chandos and Lady Anne Elizabeth Brydes
+Child of Richard Temple-Nugent-Brydges-Chandos-Grenville, 1st Duke of Buckingham and Chandos and Lady Anne Elizabeth Brydes

 Citations